Clemson vs. Florida State College Football Odds, Plays and Insights - NewsBreak

 Florida State Stats and Trends

-- In Florida State's seven games this season, it has three wins against the spread.
+- Florida State has three wins against the spread in seven games this season.

-- The Seminoles have been underdogs by 10 points or more once this season and covered the spread.
+- The Seminoles covered the spread in their only game when underdogs by 9.5 points or more.

-- Florida State's games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Florida State's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Florida State scores more than 14.6 points, it is 3-3 against the spread and 3-3 overall.
+- Florida State is 3-3 against the spread and 3-3 overall when the team scores more than 14.6 points.

-- In games that Florida State churns out over 337.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- Florida State is 3-2 against the spread and 3-2 overall when the team churns out over 337.6 yards.

-- This year the Seminoles have turned the ball over 14 times, five more than the Tigers' takeaways (9).
+- The Seminoles have turned the ball over 14 times this season, five more turnovers than the Tigers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.